 Extra tips for visiting New York City

 – Yellow taxis are a very popular way of transportation and they are widely spread around the city.
-Still, keep in mind that sometimes, during the daytime traffic, subway can be a much faster option.
+Still, keep in mind that sometimes, during daytime traffic, subway can be a much faster option.

 – Don’t forget to download the Subway Map before you head of the city streets.
 You’ll definitely gonna need it at one point.